 He did exactly that, pulling out the device and selecting the tab indicating the Pokemon he owned.
 Ash tapped on Pichu's name and the Pokedex recited its information.

 This Pichu is male and knows the moves: Thundershock, Tail Whip, and Tackle.
 It's ability is Static, which can paralyze opponents that make physical contact with Pichu.

-"You'll want to train it up a good deal before trying that, I think," Oak suggested.
-"From what I can tell, it's a pretty low level.
+"You'll want to train it up a good deal before trying that, I think!"
+Oak called from the other room.
+"From what I can tell, it's young and rather weak.
 It only stunned me for a minute at the most.
-A wild Pokemon will shake off a move like that even quicker."
+A wild Pokemon will shake off a move like that even faster."

 "Alright," he replied.
-"How long until they're finished healing?"
+"How long until they're finished healing, do you think?"

 "Just a few minutes.
 You should take this chance to look through the Pokedex some more.
 You'll want to learn how to use it as best you—"

-The door was suddenly thrown open and Gary stepped in with a frustrated look.
+The door was suddenly thrown open and Gary stepped in with an irritated look.
 "Hey, Ash!
 Stop goofing around!
 I've been waiting outside for like ten minutes to challenge you to a battle!"

-Ash scratched the back of his head.
-"Sorry, I got distracted trying to catch a Pokemon."
+Ash only looked mildly apologetic.
+"Sorry, I got distracted catching a Pokemon."

 Gary stared in surprise.
 "Wait, what?"

-"I found that Pichu I was telling you about eating my computer cables," Oak growled in annoyance.
+"I found that Pichu I was telling you about eating my computer cables," Oak growled in annoyance as he returned to the room with Pyro and Pichu's Poke Balls in-hand.
 "Ash was kind enough to set his Charmander on the little rat and capture it."